RWKV/RWKV-infctx-trainer/guides/RWKV-public-gpu-scheduling.md

 - Positive impact to the community
 - How short it is expected to be for each part of the run

-Our GPUs in the community pool is sponsors can be found here: [GPU sponsor list](./GPU-sponsor-list.md)
+Our GPUs in the community pool sponsors can be found here: [GPU sponsor list](./GPU-sponsor-list.md)

 # Who manages the GPU scheduling?